Hacked Website Report 2016 – Q2

 - New data points show that on average, WordPress installations have 12 plugins, and the report provides a list of the most popular plugins within the Sucuri-compromised sites.

-- New data points were introduced showing the percentage of infected websites blacklisted.
-Only 18% were blacklisted by any blacklist, and Google made up 52% of that grouping (making up 10% of the total infected sites).
+- New data points were introduced showing the percentage of infected websites blocklisted.
+Only 18% were blocklisted by any blocklist, and Google made up 52% of that grouping (making up 10% of the total infected sites).